signon-project/wp4-text2gloss/README.md

 make use of text2amr neural models, then the English PropBank concepts will be extracted from that AMR, and finally the processed JSON-version of the VGT dictionary (cf.
 [step 1.1](#11-add-multilingual-wordnet-synset-translations-and-disambiguate)) will be used to find glosses that correspond with the extracted English concepts.
-If multiple gloss options are available, we use FastText to calculate the similarity.
+If multiple gloss options are available, we use LABSE to calculate the similarity.
 The gloss that is closest to the English query word is then selected as the final gloss.

 The required input is the sentence to covert, the source language ('Dutch' or 'English'), and the path to the JSON file